-Alas, many of the leaders of our politcial parties, and all too many of their followers as well, no longer even read the same newspapers or watch the same television stations.
-With different (and biased) data sources, their data bases and perspectives are likely to become only increasingly polarized over time.
+Alas, many of the leaders of our political parties, and all too many of their followers as well, no longer even read the same newspapers or watch the same television stations.
+With different, limited, and biased data sources, their data bases and perspectives become ever more polarized over time.

-Both sides seem locked in negative views of the other.
-Even with the government at least back to operating "normally," there is far too much blaming and criticizing of their adversaries instead of problem-solving with them.
+Both sides seem locked in disrespectfully negative views of the other.
+There is far too much blaming and criticizing of their adversaries instead of problem-solving with them.
 There is far too little listening with appreciative understanding to the other side's concerns.

 As with most arguing couples, both parties are expressing legitimate concerns.